 In R. v.
 J.D. (referenced below as well), my client was facing charges of poession of two loaded firearms as well as assault cause bodily harm.
 Police alleged upon my client’s arrest that he was the owner of the two firearms found in the apartment and that he had caused ear damage to the complainant.
 Though scheduled for a 3 day preliminary hearing, the case ended suddenly after the testimony of the main witness for the Crown (the complainant).
 My client’s charges were stayed and his restrictive bail ended.
 He is now able to resume his music career.
 For his latest video click here: http://youtu.be/dg55SBMpV-o

 In R. v.
+Can happen on, make an effort ones own luck biggest online casino.
 B.R-F, my client was brought before a Justice of the Peace for a bail hearing on the charges of possession of a loaded firearm.
 The Crown alleged he possessed this loaded firearm in his motor vehicle (they allege it was in the centre console) and that he was a drug dealer and associate of an alleged gang called the 5 Point Generals.
 Despite these allegations, the Justice of the Peace applied the law and sought fit to release my client on a house arrest bail.

 In R. v.
 J.D. my client was before a Justice of the Peace for a bail hearing accused of possessing two loaded firearms as well as domestic assault.
 My client was released after a contested bail hearing where the Crown sought his detention.
 In R. v.
 H.S., my client was charged with possession of cocaine for the purpose of trafficking.
 The cocaine was found in a home jointly owned with a family member.
 Police observed him leaving the home the day of the arrest but not prior.
 After over 2 years of moving through the justice system, my client was found not guilty after a trial in Superior court.